 Note: you are currently viewing documentation for a beta or an older version of Varjo

-When updating from a previous Varjo headset model to XR-3 or VR-3, there are a few things to keep in mind:
+When updating from a previous Varjo headset model to XR-4, there are a few things to keep in mind:

 - To take advantage of all new features, existing projects must be updated with the latest versions of Varjo XR Plugin.
 See the developer pages for Unity, Unreal, and Native.